rsnegrin/QuantumSimulator/README.md

 ## Results
 Additionally, you can run the `test.py` script to execute a series of algorithms.
 This script also plots the runtime in relation to the number of qubits and lines, providing valuable insights into the simulator's performance.
-The algorithms tested for these results are located in the `algorithms` folder.
+The algorithms tested for these results are located in the `Algorithms` folder.
 They have varying numbers of qubits and gates, which is why a color gradient is used to represent the number of gates.

 **Note:** The matrix representation circuit in this simulator can handle systems up to 13 qubits.
 Beyond this, the program may crash due to excessive memory usage.